jason-fox/fox.jason.passthrough.pandoc/README.md

 # Install

-The DITA-OT Passthrough plug-in has been tested against [DITA-OT 3.x](http://www.dita-ot.org/download).
+The DITA-OT Pandoc Pass Through plug-in has been tested against [DITA-OT 3.x](http://www.dita-ot.org/download).
 It is recommended that you upgrade to the latest version.

 ## Installing DITA-OT